grudloff/github_actions_gcp/README.md

 # Ci/CD with GitHub Actions and Vertex AI

 This repository explores Continuous Integration and Continuous Deployment (CI/CD) using GitHub Actions in conjunction with a cloud provider, specifically Google Cloud Platform (GCP).
-It demonstrates how to automate the training of a custom model using Vertex AI.
+It demonstrates how to automate the training and deployment of a custom model using Vertex AI.

 The workflow is triggered by any push to the main branch that modifies the `trainer/task.py` file.
-The workflow sets up the environment and calls the `train.py` script to start a custom training job in GCP.
+The workflow sets up the environment, calls the `train.py` script to start a custom training job in GCP, and then deploys the trained model using `deploy.py`.

 The only assumption to follow along is that you have a GCP project and a GitHub repository.